trailblazergt/trailblazergt/README.md

 - I'm a student, currently pursuing B.Tech in Information Technology!
 - I am a Cyber Security Enthusiast.
-- I’m currently learning threat analysis and mitigation.
+- I’m currently focusing on pen testing.
 - I have a bit experience in SQLi using tautology.
 - BTW my current favourite linux distro is Garuda Linux!
 ---